 Best Apartment Dogs by Breed

-When it comes to the best dog breeds for apartments, we have to lead with a disclaimer: just about any breed – or a wonderful “Heinz 57” mutt from the pound – can make a great apartment dog, but there are certain breeds that, traditionally, do well in multifamily living environments.
+When it comes to the best dog breeds, just about any breed – or a wonderful “Heinz 57” mutt from the pound – can make a great apartment dog.
+There are just certain breeds that, traditionally, do well in multifamily living environments.

 These adorable little “hot dogs” are expert snugglers who love burrowing beneath blankets and cuddling up to their loved ones.
-The smallest of the hound breeds, they do enjoy a good run – but the bonus here is that with legs just a few inches long, you can give them all the toy-fetching exercise they need right in the house!
+The smallest of the hound breeds, they enjoy a good run – but the bonus here is that with legs just a few inches long, you can give them all the toy-fetching exercise they need right in the house!
+They also don’t jump on things all the time – with those legs, they can barely jump, keeping most of the higher areas of the apartment safe.

 Fluffy, French and altogether fashionable in appearance, Bichons shed very little, though they will need regular grooming to stay kempt.
 Energetic, loving and bright, the Bichon makes a wonderful companion.
 While they do enjoy a walk, they’re happy to be little movie-watching couch potatoes, as well.